Mikejo5000/vsts-docs-pr/docs/git/gitatscale/gvfs-architecture.md

 with the following constraints:
-* Maintain full file system functionality, so that tools like IDEs and compilers can continue to work without having to be made aware of GVFS.
+* Maintain full file system functionality, so that tools like IDEs and compilers can continue to work without being aware of GVFS.
 * Maintain file system performance that matches the local file system for already-hydrated contents.